Global Health's commitment to your privacy

 - We will ensure that this data is protected against misuse and loss and from unauthorised access, modification or disclosure.

 - The data will only be accessed for the purpose agreed with you and will be either destroyed or returned to you as directed by you when no longer required and copies will not be retained by us on our computers or in any other form except in the form of data back-ups as referred to above.

 - If there is any potential or actual breach of privacy you will be notified immediately.

 - If patient data is released to us and retained to construct test databases, the data will be converted until de-identified and the original destroyed.

 4. How Global Health collects personal information from visitors and users of our Sites and what we use it for:

 1. Automatic Collection of Information:

-If you do nothing during your visit but browse through the website or download information, our system will automatically gather and store certain anonymous information that cannot be linked to a specific individual.
-This information does not identify you personally and is used in an aggregate way to help us improve our website and tell us the number of visitors to our site each day.
+If you do nothing during your visit but browse through our Site(s) or download information, our system will automatically gather and store certain anonymous information that cannot be linked to a specific individual.
+This information does not identify you personally and is used in an aggregate way to help us improve our Sites and tell us the number of visitors to our Sites each day.
 Our Web server automatically collects and records the following information: